25 Ways to Reduce AutoImmunity

 Herbal teas contain powerful anti-oxidants that favor the development of a healthy microbiome.
 Be sure to get organic varieties and use MCT oil, grass-fed ghee and/or coconut oil in them in order to get more of the small and medium chain fats.

 Some of my favorites include ginger and turmeric tea, ginseng tea, peppermint tea and green tea or some combination of herbs that includes these.
+Here is our Keto Matcha green tea recipe!

 10. Improve Your Sleep